 Isabella Stewart Gardner Museum

 Just a short walk from the Museum of Fine Arts is the Isabella Stewart Gardner Museum!
-This is a more miniature museum that is often overlooked by tourists but is truly loved by locals.
-The museum has beautiful art from all over the world and even has a peaceful garden that you can sit in.
+This is a more miniature museum that is sometimes overlooked by tourists but is truly loved by locals and those in the know.
+This beautiful Boston museum has art from all over the world and a peaceful garden that you can sit in.

 It was also the very museum involved in the 1990 museum heist in Boston!
 Someone stole tons of art pieces from the museum, and the case, still, to this day, hasn’t been solved.
-It’s crazy, but it’s fun to visit the museum and see what all the hype is about.
+It’s a crazy story, and it’s fun to visit this Boston museum and see what all the hype is about.

 Harvard Museum of Natural History